Get

 The most obvious sign that your cat wants your attention is when they paw at you.
 Cats generally do this because it draws your attention to them and makes you notice them quicker.
 Some cats do it as a last resort, while others do it first because it might work every time.

 Therefore, if you notice that your cat paws at you, whether you are working or relaxing on the couch, they likely want your attention.
-This form of attention could stem from a simple head scratch or signal that they want food.
+This form of attention could stem from a simple head scratch or indicate that they want playtime, food, or interaction.
 It is heartwarming to see your feline so interested in your attention that they demand it by pawing at you.

 2. Meowing